One of the best ways to create a good bass sound is to mix the DI bass guitar track. It gives you more flexibility and control over the bass sound.

 Learn more about DI box and DI tracks from this video.

 How To Mix DI Bass Guitar

 You need to follow several steps to record and mix DI bass tracks.
-In this case, nine steps.
 Follow these steps and you will be able to create an even and powerful bass tone that sits well in a mix.

 Let’s dive in and learn how to mix bass guitars with DI tracks.

 Before you mix the bass guitar, first you need to record the DI bass guitar track.
 You can use a DI box if you have one but also you can plug your bass straight into the audio interface.

 Don’t use any bass amp sim or other plugins.
 You need a clean bass tone without any coloration.
 You can record bass guitars with real amps or VST plugins, but it requires a different approach.